Daniel-KM/Omeka-S-module-Access/README.md

 > than the previous repository.__

-[Access Resource] is a module for [Omeka S] that allows to protect files to be accessed from the anonymous visitors, but nevertheless available for some guest users, on identification or by token.
+[Access Resource] is a module for [Omeka S] that allows to protect files to be accessed from the anonymous visitors, but nevertheless available globally or on requests by guests users, reserved to list of ips, or available by a token.
+The metadata of the restricted resources are always available to let the visitors know that they exist.
+The file itself is replaced by a fake file.

 Installation
 ------------

+### Associated modules

+If the access is reserved by ip or by token, the module can be used standalone.
+If the access is reserved globally, the module will need to identify users, generally with the module [Guest] or [Guest Role].
+If the access is restricted individually, the module [Guest] will be needed to manage the requests.
+The public part can be managed easily via the module [Blocks Disposition], or directly in the theme.

+### Incompatibility

+This module is currently incompatible with module [Group], that manages rights by a list of group.

 ### Copy of the module

-The module depends on module [Guest], so install it first.
-The button in the public part can be managed easily via the module [Blocks Disposition], or directly in the theme.

 See general end user documentation for [installing a module].